Return

 3. Geographic Characteristics

 3.1.
-Subjects of the Russian Federation with compact residence of native speakers
+Subjects of the Russian Federation with Compact Residence of Native Speakers

 The majority of Chukchi lives in settlements and roams across the tundra of the Chukotka Autonomous Okrug.
 Chikchi reside in all districts of the Okrug, and native speakers can be found in any of them, virtually in any locality.
 According to the 2010 Census, Chukchi and Chukchi-speaking people live in a relatively compact way, in neighboring districts.
 In Nizhnekolymsky District of Yakutia, Chukchi is spoken mainly to the east, near the border with Chukotka.
 Some Chukchi live in the north of Kamchatka Krai, in Penzhinsky (Ayanka) and Olyutorsky Districts (Achaivayam, Srednie Pakhachi).
 Finally, a very small number of Chukchi lives in Magadan and Magadan Oblast that also borders the Chukotka Autonomous Okrug.

 Table 1.
-Number of Chukchi in various regions based on the 2010 Census
+Number of Chukchi in Various Regions Based on the 2010 Census

 RF Region